-Spring break: Quizzes with weekend deadlines will have their deadline postponed to Monday, March 12.
-If there is another quiz the following week, it will start on Tuesday, March 13.
+Thanksgiving break: Quizzes with weekend deadlines will have their deadlines postponed to Monday, November 26.
+If there is another quiz the following week, it will start on Tuesday, November 27.
 Quizzes with weekday deadlines which start the week before the break will be available for two weeks.

 Final exam schedule:

-7:45 am - 9:45 am, Wednesday, May 9, 2018.
+11:05 am - 1:05 pm, Wednesday, December 12, 2018.
 The first half of this is the common time final and the second half is your instructor's part of the final exam.
 Please note that common time finals are usually not in the same room as your class.
-Room assignments will be announced near the end of the semester.
+Rooms will be announced near the end of the semester.

 Why should I study this stuff?